-10. To the extent not inconsistent with the Army's continuing obligations with respect to environmental remediation, as provided for in Section C of this MOA, the Transfer Parcel, including all buildings, structures and other improvements, are transferred without any representation, warranty, or guaranty by the army as to quality, character, condition, size, kind, or that the same is in condition or fit to be used for the purpose the FWS intends.

-11. The Transfer Parcel may include buildings and structures with asbestos containing materials (ACM), lead-based paint and small electrical fixtures with Polychlorinated Biphenyl (PCB).
-To the extent available, information regarding.
-CM lead-based paint and PCBs on the property is contained in the EBS.
+- 9. The Army has completed a Record of Engironmental Consideration (REC) dated 16 January 1997 for this property transfer and the FWS acknowledges receipt of a copy of that REC. - 10.
+To the extent not inconsistent with the Army's continuing obligations with respect to environmental remediation, as provided for in Section C of this MOA, the Transfer Parcel, including all buildings, structures and other improvements, are transferred without any representation, warranty, or guaranty by the army as to quality, character, condition, size, kind, or that the same is in condition or fit to be used for the purpose the FWS intends. - 11.
+The Transfer Parcel may include buildings and structures with asbestos containing materials (ACM), lead-based paint and small electrical fixtures with Polychlorinated Biphenyl (PCB).
+To the extent available, information regarding &CM lead-based paint and PCBs on the property is contained in the EBS.
 Details of the information gathering process regarding these issues are contained in the EBS.
-After the Date of Transfer, the FWS will be responsible for any and all remediation of any remaining ACM, lead-based paint and PCB containing electrical fixtures located within structures on the Transfer Parcel.

-12. Lands to be transferred to the FWS have been partially surveyed for historic properties.
-A number of the archeological sites found by these surveys may be eligible for the National Register of Historic Places.
-As a federal agency, with the responsibility to comply with all federal laws and regulations that govern the treatment of cultural resources, it will be the responsibility of the FWS to complete any accessary historic property inventories for lands it is to receive from the Army and to take interaccount the effects of its undertakings on historic properties discovered there.
+After the Date of Transfer, the FWS will be responsible for any and all remediation of any remaining ACM, lead-based paint and PCB containing electrical fixtures located within structures on the Transfer Parcel. - 12.
+Lands to be transferred to the FWS have been partially surveyed for historic properties.
+A number of the archeological sites found if these surveys may be eligible for the National Register of Historic Places.
+As a federal agency, with the responsibility to comply with all federal laws and regulations that govern the treatment of cultural resources, it will be the responsibility of the FWS to complete any necessary historic property inventories for lands it is to receive from the Army and to take interaccount the effects of its undertakings on historic properties discovered there.